emmanuelmartinezs/MechaCar_Statistical_Analysis/README.md

 ![d1](https://github.com/emmanuelmartinezs/MechaCar_Statistical_Analysis/blob/main/Resources/Images/data-15-1-3-5-R-Studio-Multi-Tool-Pane.png)

+Now that we understand RStudio's layout, we'll install our required libraries to use them in our RScripts for this module.
+Thankfully, R developers have built robust library collections, such as the [tidyverse](https://www.tidyverse.org/), that simplify the installation process for the most common data analysis packages in R. To install packages in our R environment, use the install.packages() function.

 ## Linear Regression to Predict MPG
 We start with a linear regression that explores the relationship of the miles per gallon performance (dependent variable) against the 5 other independent variables: